tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 Reimer et al., 2015).
-A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate.
+A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate decision making.
 However, it’s important to note that even intuitive formats can pose challenges.
-For instance, Weber et al. (2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to more complex probabilistic thinking.
+For instance, Weber et al.
+(2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to more complex probabilistic thinking.

 The choice of units and the format in which information is presented have also been shown to exert a significant influence on decision-making specifically within the context of energy consumption and planning.
-For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading Canfield et al. (2017).
+For instance, tables are generally more effective than graphs for conveying specific electricity usage data because they facilitate straightforward point reading (Canfield et al., 2017).
 Furthermore, the framing of energy costs, such as displaying monthly rather than daily or yearly expenses, can significantly affect consumers’ choices (Gill et al., 2022).
 Consequently, the selection of an appropriate information format is crucial for effectively supporting energy-related decisions.
-Therefore, similar to natural frequencies, kWh provide a direct measure of energy use, a characteristic that could simplify calculations and facilitate comparisons, potentially helping consumers better understand and compare the energy consumption of different appliances or activities.
+Therefore, similar to natural frequencies, kWh provide a direct measure of energy use - a characteristic that could simplify calculations and facilitate comparisons, potentially helping consumers better understand and compare the energy consumption of different appliances or activities.
 Conversely, prior research has suggested that consumers have a preference for receiving energy feedback in terms of monetary values over scientific units (Karjalainen, 2011; Nemati & Penn, 2020), as well as better long-term appliance selection with information presented in monetary terms (Blasch et al., 2019).
-However, it remains uncertain how these reported benefits might generalize to the more complex domain of household energy planning, where usage patterns can be multifaceted and subject to a variety of contextual influences.
+However, it remains uncertain how these reported benefits might generalize to the more complex task of household energy planning, where usage patterns are multifaceted and subject to a variety of contextual influences.

 Although many individuals express a desire to conserve energy, research